The platypus of the quantum channel zoo

-\item The Holevo information $\chi(\NC_s)$ is additive.
-Again, $\NC_s$ falls outside of all the known classes of channels with additive Holevo information: (a) entanglement-breaking channels \cite{Shor02}; (b) unital qubit channels \cite{King02}; (c) depolarizing channels \cite{King03}; (d) Hadamard channels \cite{King06,KingMatsumotoEA07}; (e) DSPT channels \cite{GaoJungeEA18}; and (f) erasure channels \cite{BennettDiVincenzoEA97}.
-Since entanglement-breaking channels have vanishing quantum capacity and $\NC_s$ has positive quantum capacity, $\NC_s$ is not entanglement-breaking.
-It clearly does not belong to classes (b) and (c) either.
+\item The Holevo information $\chi(\cdot)$ is additive for both $\NC_s$ and $\MC_d$.
+Again, both channels fall outside of all the known classes of channels with additive Holevo information: (a) entanglement-breaking channels \cite{Shor02}; (b) unital qubit channels \cite{King02}; (c) depolarizing channels \cite{King03}; (d) Hadamard channels \cite{King06,KingMatsumotoEA07}; (e) DSPT channels \cite{GaoJungeEA18}; and (f) erasure channels \cite{BennettDiVincenzoEA97}.
+Since entanglement-breaking channels have vanishing quantum capacity and both $\NC_s$ and $\MC_d$ have positive quantum capacity, the platypus channels are not entanglement-breaking.
+They clearly do not belong to classes (b) and (c) either.
 A quantum channel is Hadamard if its complementary channel is entanglement-breaking \cite{Wilde16}.
-Since $Q(\NC_s^c) = 1$, the complement of $\NC_s$ cannot be entanglement-breaking; hence $\NC_s$ is not Hadamard.
-Finally, $\NC_s$ is neither a DSPT nor an erasure channel.
+Since $Q(\NC_s^c) = 1$ and $Q(\MC_d^c) = \log(d-1)$, the complements of $\NC_s$ and $\MC_d$ cannot be entanglement-breaking, so that neither channel is Hadamard.
+Finally, neither $\NC_s$ nor $\MC_d$ are a DSPT nor an erasure channel.